Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 OUR RECIPE DEVELOPER SAYS

-While your chicken and vegetables are cooking in one skillet, you will cook your fried rice in a second large skillet so that all your meal components are finished and hot at the same time.
-You will have 2 skillets going at the same time for this recipe, so you will need to read the complete directions before starting to prepare this dish.
+While your chicken and vegetables are cooking in one skillet, you will cook your fried rice in a second large skillet.
+This way all your meal components are finished and hot at the same time.

 STEP ONE: In a small mixing bowl, stir together the ingredients for the sauce of the hibachi chicken.
-Combine the soy sauce, hoisin sauce, grated garlic, grated ginger, sesame oil, granulated sugar, and rice wine vinegar.

-STEP TWO: Place the cubed boneless skinless chicken breast into a large mixing bowl, pour the sauce over the chicken pieces, and stir together to coat all the chicken.
+Pour the sauce over the chicken pieces, and stir together to coat all the chicken.

 PRO TIP: